 by Jennifer Daryl Slack

-About Jennifer Daryl Slack
+about Jennifer Daryl Slack

 Jennifer Daryl Slack is Professor of Communication and Cultural Studies in the Department of Humanities at Michigan Technological University.
 Her recent books include the second edition of Culture and Technology: A Primer, with J. Macgregor Wise, and Cultural Studies: 1983 by Stuart Hall, edited with Lawrence Grossberg.